Hyrules/WinHue/README.md

 - See the [Usage wiki](../../wiki/Basic-Usage) page for WinHue usage.<br/>
 - See the [Console wiki](../../wiki/Console-usage) page for the Console usage.<br/>

+<b> FAQ : </b>
+- Does WinHue work with x system ?
+    Answer : No WinHue is made to be used with the philips hue system and api and won't work with other systems.
+- Does WinHue work with alexa ?
+    Answer : If you have alexa and philips hue bulbs without any bridge WinHue won't work.
+WinHue will only work with a bridge and     philips hue bulbs.
+- Can you make WinHue work with x system :
+    Answer : My goal was and still is to have a Windows application be able to control the philips hue lighting system.
+In other words no but feel free to fork my project and try to adapt it yourself.
+The Hue API is too deeply embedded inside WinHue that it will most likely need a complete rework of the code to be able to make it work with other system.

 <b>Licence : </b>

 [Creative Commons Attribution Non-Commercial License V2.0](https://creativecommons.org/licenses/by-nc/2.0/)